KMouris/Python-Course-Project/README.md

 Compares the projection of two rasters.

 ## zon_statistics.py
+File where `ZonStatistics` class is stored.
+This Class contains useful methods to calculate and plot zonal statistics, including a custom statistic for calculating the (snow) cover of a user-defined zone.
-File where `ZonStatistics` class is stored which provides following methods:
+It provides following methods:

 ### `__init__()`

-Class with useful methods to calculate and plot zonal statistics, including a custom statistic to calculate the (snow) coverage of a zone in an raster array.
 Assigns values to class attributes when new instance is initiated.

 | Input argument | Type | Description |